LuciaEllan/simple-serverless-blog/README.md

 # Simple Serverless Blog
-As the project name proposes, this is a simple blog system powered entirely by Firebase, which is a serverless platform.
+As the project name proposes, this is a simple blog system using [Quasar framework](https://v1.quasar-framework.org/) and backed by [Firebase](https://firebase.google.com/), which is a serverless platform.
 You may use this without adding a billing account onto Firebase.

 ## Why use this?
 This is not a feature-rich system, but at least you could have a full control over your system and data with this.
 And (I think) this is fairly easy to setup.
 If all you want is just some markdown and a few attached files hosted for free, then this is for you.
 If what you want is some fully packed CMS, then you'd better to go for [Hugo](https://gohugo.io/) or Confluence.

 ## Why I built this?
 After I quit last job at the end of 2018, I felt that I have nothing professional in my field.
 I wanted to have some knowledge on modern web tech like React or Angular, and finally I chose Vue.js.
 Coincidentally I had to build my website back which I lost previous one in 2016.
-So, I just built it myself.
+So, I just built this myself.
-This system powers [my personal newborn blog](https://www.luciaellan.com/) - with a bit of delicate touch.
+This system powers [my personal blog](https://www.luciaellan.com/) - with a little bit of delicate touch.

 ## What you'll have with this
 This system does not offer a lot of features.
 With this system, you'll have: